Muhammad in Islam: Intercession

 Muslims see Muhammad as primary intercessor and believe that he will intercede on behalf of the believers on Last Judgment day.
-This non-Qur'anic vision of Muhammad's eschatological role appears for the first time in the inscriptions of the Dome of the Rock in Jerusalem, completed in 72/691-692.
-Islamic tradition narrates that after resurrection when humanity will be gathered together and they will face distress due to heat and fear, they will come to Muhammad.
-Then he will intercede for them with God and the judgment will start.
-Hadith narrates that Muhammad will also intercede for the believers who for their sins have been taken to hell.
-Muhammad's intercession will be granted and a lot of believers will come out of hell.
+This non-Qur'anic vision of Muhammad's eschatological role appears for the first time in the inscriptions of the Dome of the Rock in Jerusalem, completed in 72 AH (691–692 CE).
+Sunni hadith collections emphasize Muhammad's role of interceding for his community or even humanity at large on Judgement Day.